-“Manufacturing Day allows (students) to see the opportunity and excitement that exists in this field,” says Shannon Williams, the Career and Technical Education Consultant for the Macomb Intermediate School District.
+“This interactive day allows high school students and parents to see the opportunity and excitement that exists in various manufacturing fields,” says Shannon Williams, the Career and Technical Education Consultant for the Macomb Intermediate School District.
 “Participating in Manufacturing Day allows students to see many different career paths in action, from designer, to engineer, to machine tool operator.”

-Manufacturing Day 2021
+Manufacturing Day 2022

 After two years with virtual elements, this year’s Manufacturing Day returned to an in-person format and featured on-site tours of manufacturing businesses in Macomb County for high school students.

 “We’ve found that hosting this event in person is so much better than virtually,” Williams says.
 “Students can actually walk around the shops, and there are lots of hands-on activities for students to do that they can’t do in a virtual setting.
 In person, they really see the size and scope of what actually goes on in these manufacturing facilities.”

 In addition to returning to in-person, this year’s event also spread the programming across five days instead of one.